Fairlanders/CompareByMidthElement/README.md

 # CompareByMidthElement
 A cpp project homework of a 3rd year CS major student.
+I wanted to challange myself so got this HW from a friend of mine.

 ## Description
 - A text file will be read by the program.